V4Fire/Client/src/base/b-router/README.md

 }
 ```

-Let's look to the "syncRouterState" method.
+Let's look at the "syncRouterState" method.
 This method works as a two-way connector between the router and a component.
 When the component initializes, it asks the router for data.
 The router provides the data by using this method.
 After this, the method returns a dictionary that will be mapped to the component as properties (you can specify a complex path with dots, like `'foo.bla.bar'` or `'mods.hidden'`).
 Also, the component will watch for changes of every property that was in that dictionary and when at least one of these properties is changed, the whole butch of data will be sent to the router by using this method (the router will produce a new transition by using "push").
 When the component provides router data the second argument of the method is equal to "remote".

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';